How To Create To-Do Lists In WordPress

 Show Who Assigned the To-Do Item in Email

-If this option is enabled (‘Yes’), you can display the user who assigned the to-do item in the email.
-This option is useful if, for example, your website has a number of project managers assigning to-do items to users …
+Enabling this option lets you display the user who assigned the to-do item in the email.
+This is a useful option if your site has several project managers assigning to-do items to users …

 From Field for Emails Sent to User

-This field allows you to customize the “From” field when sending out email notifications.
-Type your company name, your domain, your name, or anything you like in this field …
+This field lets you customize the “From” field when sending out email notifications.
+Add your company name, your domain, your name, or anything you like in this field …

 From Email

-Type in the email address that you want showing as the “sent from” address …
+Add the email address that you would like showing as the “sent from” email address …

 Subject Field for Emails Sent to User

-Type into this field a subject field for the email that will be automatically distributed to users when a new item has been assigned in your to-do list …
+Type into this field a subject field for the email that will be automatically sent out to users whenever a new item has been added in your to-do list …

 Text in Emails Sent to User